hadeeremadalden/Furni/README.md

 # Furni

 * Commonly furniture marketing
 * It consist of buying and selling goods and service for furniture .
 * Our system is an e-commerce website from where people can buy online .

+## Furni Tools

+* full stack project using Djngo
+* Using models (sqllight database)
+* Using template for FrontEnd
+* Dynamic data from database
+* Using [ Html , Css , JavaScript , Bootstrab ]

 ## steb by steb to run the project

 ```bash